Who's Who

-Who's Who (or Who is Who) is the title of a number of reference publications, generally containing concise biographical information on the prominent people of a country.
-The title has been adopted as an expression meaning a group of notable persons.
+A Who's Who (or Who Is Who) is a reference work consisting of biographical entries of notable people in a particular field.
 The oldest and best-known is the annual publication Who's Who, a reference work on contemporary prominent people in Britain published annually since 1849.

-In addition to legitimate reference works, some Who's Who lists involve the selling of "memberships" in fraudulent directories that are created online or through instant publishing services.
-AARP, the University at Buffalo and the Government of South Australia have published warnings of these Who's Who scams.
+In addition to legitimate reference works, some Who's Who lists involve the selling of "memberships" in directories that are created online or through instant publishing services, and have been described as scams.

-Notable examples by country
+Notable examples

+This list includes examples of both respectable publications and notable scams: